Movie: THE MULE

 Moving ahead to 2017, Earl has lost his business because of the internet and his farm has been foreclosed.
 He makes a casual acquaintance at his granddaughter's engagement party who suggests he just "drive" to make some quick money, and before long he's on his 12th trip.
 He has become a Mexican cartel's most reliable mule moving millions of dollars of cocaine through the U.S.

 I'm stating this right here, right now --- Clint Eastwood needs to retire.
 THE MULE is one of the worst films of the year.
 It's nothing more than a vehicle for Eastwood to have a good time singing and cavorting with much younger women.
-It's him driving along listening to music for most of the film.
+It's him driving along listening and singing to music on his radio for most of the film.

 The fact that others such as Bradley Cooper, Laurence Fishburne, Michael Peña, Wiest and Andy Garcia all have small roles is no consolation.
 The disastrous screenplay by Nick Schenk doesn't afford anyone other than Eastwood the opportunity to actually act.
 The